Back to Insights

 Parasitic Drag Reduction

 A smoother, cleaner surface can contribute to better fuel efficiency by reducing skin friction.
+For operators flying regularly out of Chicago, even marginal fuel savings add up over hundreds of hours.

 Easier Maintenance